 The first four digits are the term.
 The next four are the case within the term (starting at 001 and counting up).
-The next two are the number of dockets within the case (starting at 01 and counting up).
+The next two are the number of dockets consolidated under the U.S. Reports citation (starting at 01 and counting up).
 The next two are the number of issues and legal provisions within the case (starting at 01 and counting up).
 The next two indicate a split vote within an issue or legal provision (01 for only one vote; 02 if a split vote).
-The final two represent the vote in the case (usually runs 01 to 09, but fewer if not all nine justices participated).
+The final two represent the vote in the case (usually runs 01 to 09, but fewer if less than all justices participated).

-- End of Content for Variable 5.
+- End of Content for Variable 6.
 SCDB Vote ID -

-6 U.S. Reporter Citation
+7 U.S. Reporter Citation